Skreczko/enrich-csv-files/EXPLAIN_CODE.md

 ### docker-compose.yml
 Decided to include to django container only necessary folders or files from "frontend".
-For this case, everything is bundled except files which I took into account.
+For this case, everything is bundled and included in "bundles" folder except files/folders which I took into account.
 Added warning comment.
 If needed, we remove that and include whole "frontend" folder.